 As these back-office operations teams work on a fix, they can keep her and the rest of the contact center, providing transparency that they’re actively working on the issue.
 For example, sharing that “We estimate the backup will be an hour and will provide you with status updates every 15 minutes.”
 That transparency through Slack can even be proactively extended to customers.
 The company can proactively notify all affected customers about the site outage before those customers pick up the phone to call the contact center.

-Q. How will Slack-First Service help service agents, especially new employees, find answers faster?
+Q. How will the Digital HQ for Service help service agents, especially new employees, find answers faster?

 One of the most powerful things that Service Cloud and Slack can do together is surface relevant content and prior conversations to service agents.
 Customers often have the same questions.
 Whether you’re a new or veteran agent, rather than interrupt teams with questions that have already been discussed, point them to the evolving knowledge base already in Slack — all the nuances, decisions, thinking behind the decision, and the final answer.
 That gives agents the right solutions faster without repeatedly asking domain experts the same questions.